Blueberry Hand Pies with Orange Glaze

 Instructions

 - In a large bowl, whisk together the flour, sugar, salt, and orange zest.
-Cut in the butter with a rigid pastry cutter or 2 forks until you get pea sized crumbs.
+Cut in the butter with a rigid pastry cutter or 2 forks until you get pea-sized crumbs.
 Drizzle in the ice water and mix with a wooden spoon until dough comes together.
-Add an additional tablespoon of water, if too dry.
+Add up to an additional tablespoon of water, if too dry.

 - Gather dough into a ball, divide in half, and pat each half slightly into a disk.
 Wrap each half separately in plastic wrap and chill in refrigerator for 1 hour before rolling.